PUBLIC essay published!

 If you weren’t able to make it to our workshop in Madrid in June 2024 – ‘Queer Memory and the Politics of the Archive’ – then we have good news.
 Our amazing hosts, Museo Reina Sofia, recorded the whole thing and have now made the video files available on their website.
 It’s in five chunks, matching the structure of the event; you can find the whole thing here.

-If you would like to directly access one of the panel conversations, then they were focused on (1) audiovisual archives, (2) militant archives, (3) dispersed, migrant, virtual archives, (4) queer traces in other archives, and (5) collective memory and archival technologies.
-The discussions were largely in Spanish, but the Museo’s video tool allows the auto-generation of English subtitles.
+The panel conversations were focused on (1) audiovisual archives, (2) militant archives, (3) dispersed, migrant, virtual archives, (4) queer traces in other archives, and (5) collective memory and archival technologies.
+Please note: the discussions were largely in Spanish!

 Sloganeering